Peakboard/peakboard-templates.github.io/_templates/Overview-Several-Production-Lines/en.md

 overview_data_sources:
 ---
 # possible data sources
-This template uses Peakboard [variable lists](https://help.peakboard.com/scripting/en-variables.html) as data source.
-For your Use Case you can of course use your systems.
-MES could be especially interesting here, for example: AIS Automation FabEagle MES, camLine InFrame Synapse MES, DELMIA Apriso MES, DE DESC, FASTEC 4 PRO, Felten PILOT:MES, Forcam Force, gfos.MES, inray FAS, iTAC.MES.Suite, MPDV MES HYDRA, Plex MES Suite, PSIpenta MES or [many more](https://peakboard.com/en/interfaces/).
+This template uses OPC UA as the source of the machine data and a SQL database for the order data.
+For your use case, you can of course use your systems, as Peakboard is compatible with countless pre-systems.
+A detailed list can be found [here](https://peakboard.com/en/interfaces/).